Top of main content

 2. Finding the right home loan

-There are several home loan options from fixed to variable, it's important to find one that suits you based on your circumstances and goals.
+From fixed to variable, there are several home loan options.
+It's important to find one that suits you based on your circumstances and goals.
 Our guide will explain the most common home loan types.

 3. Find the right property

-Location is important, but you also want to make sure your home suites your lifestyle, we can also help you understand the process of what happens when you find the right place.
+Location is important, but you also want to make sure your home suits your lifestyle.
+We can also help you understand the process of what happens when you find the right place.

 4. Owning that home

-The big moment has arrived you've found the home you want.
+The big moment has arrived – you've found the home you want.
 How do you go from making an offer to getting the keys?
-We'll explain it all.
+Find out more in How much do you really need to buy a home?

-Everything you need to know about solicitors, conveyancing and property searches.
+Everything you need to know about solicitors, conveyancing and settlement.

-Credit provided by HSBC Bank Australia Limited ABN 48 006 434 162.
-Australia Credit Licence 232595.
-Terms, condition, fees, charges and HSBC lending criteria apply.
-This article does not take into account your personal, financial situation.
-Please consider a relevant Product Disclosure Statement available at hsbc.com.au or by calling 1300 308 008 before making a decision about this product.
+Credit provided by HSBC Bank Australia ABN 48 006 434 162.
+AFSL/Australia Credit Licence 232595.
+Home Loan Terms, Personal Banking Booklet, Fees and Charges and lending criteria apply.
+This article does not take into account your personal or financial situation.
+Please consider a relevant Product Disclosure Statement, available at hsbc.com.au or by calling 1300 308 008 before making a decision about this product.